devcode925/tf-bert-sentiment-streamlit/README.md

-# tf-bert-sentiment-steamlit
+# tf-bert-sentiment-streamlit
-sentiment analysis using bert and steamlit
+sentiment analysis using bert and streamlit

 Inspects the given text and identifies the prevailing emotional opinion within the text, especially to determine a writer\'s attitude as positive, or negative.
 "100" is a perfect Positive score.
 50 would be consider neutral.